Mario González (footballer, born 1996): Los Angeles FC

 On 22 July 2023, Braga sold González to Major League Soccer club Los Angeles FC for a reported fee of €2.3 million.
 He scored his only goal on 26 August, in a 2–1 defeat at Charlotte FC.

 González returned to the Spanish Segunda División in January 2024, on a five-month loan at Sporting de Gijón.
 On 2 August that year, also on loan, he joined F.C.
 Famalicão with a purchase option.

 On 11 February 2025, González was loaned to Ekstraklasa's Lech Poznań until the end of the season.
 Despite limited minutes, he played a crucial role in the latter stage of a title-winning campaign, scoring an equaliser in a 2–2 draw against GKS Katowice on 18 May to keep his team at the top of the table prior to the last matchday, where he cleared the ball in injury time of the 1–0 win over Piast Gliwice.

 Later career

 On 13 August 2025, González returned to Spain and signed a one-year contract with Burgos CF as a free agent.
+He went back abroad in June 2026, with FC Noah of the Armenian Premier League.